These Are The People Struggling The Most To Pay Back Student Loans

 There are other inequities in the distribution of loans and defaults, too.

-Half of African-American borrowers who took out loans for 2003-2004 school year had defaulted after 12 years, according to federal data.
+Half of African American borrowers who took out loans for the 2003-2004 school year had defaulted after 12 years, according to federal data.
 Because black students have less generational wealth on average, experts say, they're more likely to borrow in the first place.
 They're also more likely to attend for-profit schools, and they often earn less money after college.

-Even African-American borrowers who graduate with a bachelor's degree still default about four times more than their white counterparts.
+Even African American borrowers who graduate with a bachelor's degree still default about four times more often than their white counterparts.

-"In other words, the bachelor's degree can't completely wipe away issues related to race," says Miller.
+"In other words, the bachelor's degree can't completely wipe away issues related to race," Miller says.

 Low-income students